 METRANS Transportation Research Seminar Series: This serves as a forum for faculty, guest presenters, and advanced graduate students to present their research.
-Seminars take place during the fall and spring.
+Seminars take place during the fall and spring semesters, are open to the public, and are often a collaborative effort of METRANS and cosponsors such as student, academic, and professional groups.
+Most are recorded and made available through social media.
+Seminars are well attended.
+Eight were held with combined attendance of over 400.
+See below.